 Since its release, the Report has been widely distributed in Pennsylvania and is helping to stimulate and inform discussions about the arts and arts education.
 Special presentations are being made to state policy leaders and EPLC continues to host regional community forums to promote discussion about the Report and its findings and recommendations.
 A 3rd Annual Arts and Education Symposium was held on October 30, 2013 at the State Museum of Pennsylvania in Harrisburg, and many statewide and local arts and education organizations are incorporating discussion about the Report into their respective conferences and special events.

-The Arts and Education Initiative has been funded with generous grants from The Heinz Endowments, the William Penn Foundation, and the Buhl Foundation.
+The Arts and Education Initiative of EPLC is currently funded with a generous grant from The Heinz Endowments.

 For the most up to date Pennsylvania arts education news,